The Scleroderma Patient-centered Intervention Network (SPIN) has released their Progress Report. Read more about SPIN here.

 Click here for information about COVID-19 vaccination for scleroderma patients.

-The Fall-Winter 2022 edition of The Bulletin has arrived.
+The Spring/Summer edition of The Bulletin has arrived.
 Click here for details.

 Read more about Scleroderma Manitoba and its Mission here.